jevgenimarenkov/guideliner-server/README.md

 # ![Optional Text](/src/main/resources/assets/guideliner.JPG)
-Guideliner is an open source Web-based tool for automated evaluation of WUI conformance to usability guidelines.
-It concentrates on automatically evaluating of HTML-centric accessibility guidelines and guidelines covering visual characteristics of WUI.
+Guideliner is an open source Web-based tool for automated evaluation of Web User Interface (WUI) conformance to usability guidelines.
+It concentrates on automatically evaluating HTML-centric accessibility guidelines and guidelines covering visual characteristics of WUI.

-Guideliner provides possibility to perform usability pre-release and implementation-time testing verifying that all developed features are compliant with usability guidelines.
-In general, Guideliner increases the overall quality of WUI as it performs the evaluation of HTML-specific usability guidelines as well as guidelines checking the visual characteristics of WUI.
-Applicability of the Guideliner does not stick to any particular WUI development process (e.g., agile or waterfall) but rather it is a universal tool challenging a problem of immediate usability evaluation, especially during WUI development and implementation phases <a href="#ref-1">[1]</a> <a href="#ref-2">[2]</a> <a href="#ref-3">[3]</a>.
+Guideliner provides a possibility to perform pre-release and implementation-time usability testing verifying that all developed features are compliant with usability guidelines.
+In general, Guideliner increases the overall quality of WUI as it performs the evaluation of WUI conformance to HTML-specific usability guidelines as well as guidelines checking the visual characteristics of WUI.
+Applicability of the Guideliner does not stick to any particular WUI development process (e.g., agile or waterfall) but rather is a universal tool challenging a problem of immediate usability evaluation, especially during WUI development and implementation phases <a href="#ref-1">[1]</a> <a href="#ref-2">[2]</a> <a href="#ref-3">[3]</a>.

-The Guideliner has been established in cooperation between Tallinn University of Technology (TTÜ).
+The Guideliner has been established as an outcome of research conducted in Tallinn University of Technology (TTÜ).

 # Publications
 If you find this application useful, please cite the following paper: